-Use Extra Caution to Prevent Car Accidents & Pedestrian Accidents
+Use Extra Caution for Back to School Driver Safety to Prevent Car and Pedestrian Accidents

 The law in every state requires you to stop when a school bus is on-loading and unloading students.
 When a stopped school bus flashes its red light(s), under New York law, all traffic from all directions must stop.
 You must stop even if the bus is on the other side of a divided highway.
 You may think that is ridiculous, but we are dealing with the safety of children and it is the law.